Abban/GameFartsFiniteStateMachine/README.md

-# Big Bad Studios Unity Finite State Machine
+# Game Farts Unity Finite State Machine

 This is a small library for handling finite states in Unity.